Scorpio Season Is Here — & It's Time To Be Cautious

 Scorpio Season Is Here — & It’s Time To Be Cautious

-We’re now in the middle of fall.
-The onset of Scorpio season lands in the depths of fall for the Northern Hemisphere.
+We’re now in the middle of spring.
+The onset of Scorpio season lands in the depths of spring in Australia.
 As we dive into the simmering waters of Scorpio, we’ll feel more connected to others because our hearts and minds will be open.
-We have the opportunity to realize our dreams and we will be lucky enough to be happy with the outcome.
+We have the opportunity to realise our dreams and we will be lucky enough to be happy with the outcome.
 Read on to discover the spooky and sweet vibes that will be coming in the month ahead.

 As a fixed water sign, Scorpio is known for devotion and loyalty.
 The scorpion, who will sting with their poisonous venom when hurt, is extremely intuitive and highly aware of their surroundings.
 Scorpios wear their hearts close to their chest and suss people out before letting them in.
 In the days ahead we are going to decide who and what is worth investing our energy into.
 Being cautious will lead to us being comfortable around the people we trust.